maurges/every-rust-gui-library/notes.md

 - Tutorial: present, I didn't need it much
 - Diving into source: possible and not bad
 - Overall: approve, a very viable option to use now

+## flutter_rust_bridge

+I think I have the notes for this.
+In short: it's not making gui in rust, but so is qml, and that means I'm a hypocrite.

+## FUI
+Time spent: like 10 minutes (so far)

+Fuck me this one is ugly.
+And it depends on Qt for no good reason, so it has to be compared to the qt adjacent libraries.